Discover Career Opportunities

 Myth: Special Education Is a Niche Field Affecting Few Students

-The latest studies from Pew Research suggest that the number of students with disabilities in the United States is climbing, thanks in large part to better diagnostic procedures that help identify emotional, behavioral, and intellectual disabilities at an earlier stage.
-Currently, as much as 14 percent of American students have some disability that could qualify them for special education.
-However, some estimates suggest that number could be much higher, upwards of 20 percent, if laws recognized a greater number of learning disabilities.
+Recent studies from Pew Research indicate an increasing number of students with disabilities in the United States, largely due to improved diagnostic processes that identify emotional, behavioral, and intellectual disabilities at an earlier stage.
+Presently, about 14 percent of American students have a disability that could make them eligible for special education.
+However, some projections suggest this figure could rise to nearly 20 percent if a broader spectrum of learning disabilities were legally recognized.

 Too many people inside and outside education will only believe that a person has a disability if a viewer can easily detect that disability.
 As a result, many mistakenly believe that only the most severely disabled students qualify for special education.Click To Tweet